shamim0754/AlgorithmDatastructure/readme.md

 5. Sorting
 6. Merging

-### Searching ###
+### Linear Searching ###

-Linear search is a very simple search algorithm.Every items is checked and if a match founds then that particular item
+Linear search is a very simple search algorithm.Every items is checked and if a match founds then that particular item.it is slow since every element need to check.

 ```C
 #include <stdio.h>